Discounts & Concessions

 The price of tickets may vary and will be clearly stated against each individual event listing.
 All ticket prices are inclusive of VAT and booking fee.

-What Events Does BLF’s Ethical Ticketing Policy Apply to
+Which Events Does BLF’s Ethical Ticketing Policy Apply To?

 If you have purchased a concession ticket, you may be asked to provide proof of appropriate concession status to gain entry to the event.